« "The Searchers" | Main | "My Fair Lady" Revisited »

 I also have performed standup comedy at venues such as the Laugh Factory, Westside Theater, and ComedySportz.

 To read my full bio, click here.
 To read more of my writing, click on the categories below.
 You can follow me on Twitter at @zpincusroth.
+I'm married to Giselle Odum.

 My Photo